 Accommodation in Yosemite Valley is limited and quite expensive.
 The best alternative place to stay nearby is Yosemite West, just at the park border.
-Here you can find the best deals for hotels, apartments, cabins, and B&Bs in Yosemite West.
+Here you can find the best choice of hotels, apartments, cabins, and B&Bs in Yosemite West.
 There are also a few hotels at El Portal.

 Alternatively, using the map below, you can compare hotels, cabins, and short-term rental accommodations in Yosemite West.
-Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
+Simply insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!

 Campsites are scattered throughout Yosemite’s sprawling area and can offer quite different experiences.
 Most campsites have to be reserved ahead of time, with the most popular spots filling up months in advance.

 You can make a reservation through the National Park Service’s online portal.
 For many campsites, you can make a reservation up to five months in advance.
 Indeed, competition for spots is so fierce that some would say it’s a necessity to book that far ahead.